By Matthew B. Cox

 Damien did some quick calculations in his head and replied, “Yeah, that sounds about right.”

-Donovan immediately called Jim Fallace—the corporate attorney that had vetted Blayne and Damien over a year earlier—and told him about the potential embezzlement of Capital Blu’s funds.
+Donovan immediately called Jim Fallace—the corporate attorney that had vetted Sebastian and Damien over a year earlier—and told him about the potential embezzlement of Capital Blu’s funds.
 Fallace contacted Brian Phillips, a federal criminal attorney who scheduled a meeting with the U.S. Attorney’s Office.
 As chance would have it, Philips contacted Assistant U.S. Attorney Roger Handberg.

 Despite Capital Blu having already ceased all business activities, and Donovan explaining he had already contacted the government, three days after the NFA left, they notified Donovan that Capital Blu’s trading accounts had been frozen.